-Feeding a bit of this fruit to your dog is fine but there are some considerations and helpful tips you should know.
-As refreshing as watermelon is, dogs usually won’t digest fruits as well as we do.
-This doesn’t mean they can’t enjoy it or benefit from its nutrients.
+Giving some watermelon is fine, but there are a few things to consider.
+While refreshing, dogs usually don’t digest fruits as well as we do.
+This doesn’t mean they can’t enjoy or benefit from the nutrients.

 Can I Give My Dog Watermelon?
 Answer: Yes, in moderation

-Providing some can help your pet beat the heat but limit portions.
+It can help your pet beat the heat, but limit their portions.

-This amazing fruit contains beta-carotene, magnesium, vitamin A, potassium and especially vitamin C. All of these are great for dogs including for their immune system.
-Watermelon is a light treat due to it’s high water content.
-The health benefits combined with it’s taste and usefulness on hot days makes watermelon a wonderful gift from nature.
-A moderate amount of this melon won’t harm your dog.
-That said, it should be an occasional treat only.
+Watermelon contains beta-carotene, magnesium, vitamin A, potassium and vitamin C. These are good for dogs, particularly for their immune system.
+Watermelon is a light treat since it’s mostly water.
+The health benefits, and it’s usefulness on hot days, makes it suitable for your dog.
+Make this melon an occasional treat.

 Speaking of treats, there are actually watermelon-flavored dog treats which get great reviews.

-Some will argue that since watermelon is slightly diuretic that it isn’t really hydrating you or your dog.
-We disagree since it’s 91% water by weight.
-It’s likely that your dog will be better hydrated after consuming some watermelon.
+Some argue that watermelon is slightly diuretic and can’t hydrate you or your pet dog.
+We disagree because it’s 91% water.
+It’s likely that a dog will be better hydrated by eating a bit of watermelon.